koyahness/base-account-privy/README.md

 >
 ```

-This configuration ensures that Base Account appears first in the wallet connection flow, providing the optimal user experience for Base Account users.
+This configuration ensures that Base Account appears first in the account authentification flow, providing the optimal user experience for Base Account users.

 ## 🔐 Authentication Section